Market Pulse Web

 Volume Pressure

-Volume Pressure is a technical analysis indicator that measures the total buyers and sellers Volume Pressures in the market.
-It calculates the deviation of the pressure from the average on an interval.
-The percentage value shows how close the current deviation is to the max deviation, that was detected on the interval.
+Volume Pressure is an order flow indicator that measures the total buyers and sellers Volume Pressures in the market.
+It calculates the deviation of the volume pressure from the average across an interval of time.

 All the values will be shown on the Double bar widget.